 Reno Nevada, USA Travel Guide

-Reno's city energy and access to wild nature offer a special contrast.
+Reno's city energy and the ability to reach wild nature offer a special contrast.

 Discovering the urban-nature balance often leaves a lasting impression.